This guide will help you get ready for your mastectomy (breast surgery) at MSK. It will also help you know what to expect as you recover.

-Am I at risk for lymphedema?Sometimes, removing lymph nodes can make it hard for your lymphatic system to drain properly.
-If this happens, lymphatic fluid can build up in the area where the lymph nodes were removed.
+Sometimes, removing lymph nodes can make it hard for your lymphatic system to drain properly.
+If this happens, lymphatic fluid can build up in the area where your lymph nodes were removed.
 This extra fluid causes swelling called lymphedema.

 - Current cases of lymphedema can be caused by older treatment methods.